TestDev2017/alexa-journal/README.md

-# note-taker
+# log-entry
-Alexa Skill for taking notes in Google Docs and Sheets
+Alexa Skill for entering logs in Google Docs and Sheets